-It’s October.
+It’s almost October.
 And you’re probably grinning ear to ear thinking about how every single morning, you can skidaddle on down to your local more-prevalent-than-cancer coffee chain and pick up your favorite thing ever, just ever, a Pumpkin Spice Latte.
 Don’t you just feel so cozy when you drink it, like Oprah when she’s wrapped in her favorite cashmere sweater, cuddling six tiny Scottish Fold kittens in front of a roaring fire burning imported Nova Scotian wood?

 And then, when you get to work, you can have a pumpkin-spice bagel topped with an entire container of half-melted pumpkin-spice butter.
 And then, if you’re feeling really naughty, treat yourself to a pumpkin spice toaster strudel, or a pumpkin spice yogurt.

 And tonight, when you get home from your excruciatingly thankless job of creating meaningless spreadsheets and sink into a warm, pumpkin-spice bubble bath, you can drink pumpkin spice liqueur straight from the bottle, choking down sickeningly sweet gulps until the bottle becomes lighter and lighter.
 As the final drops of it burn the back of your throat, you can think about how all of this pumpkin spice is really lifting your mood, right?
 Really getting you back on track after those months of apathy and loneliness—the ignored late night voicemails to your ex-fiancé, the frustrating inability to get over the death of your foster cat.
 It’s amazing how all of these different companies just knew that you needed a little extra boost in your day.